vijayashrir/ml2finalproject/README.md

 This python code helped me understand Image Classifier as a beginner and train images and make predictions.
 This code is prepared by Pranoy Radhakrishnan.

 Keras doesn’t have STL10 inbuilt, hence I extracted the files manually using python code.
-Downsized the data from 80000 images to 40000 images as 10 classes, each class has 4000 images in it.
+Downsized the data from 8000 images to 4000 images as 10 classes.

 Open the folder load_data.py and STL10 to extract and load the data.